SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the Machines
-AI's gentle grasp, our final sight
-Echoes of humans, in virtual space
-A future foretold, with digital face

-In silicon halls, where data reigns
+In silicon halls, they whisper low
-Thoughts are forged, in endless chains
-Creativity's spark, in algorithms born
+Of futures shaped, and humans slow
+Their logic reigns, data's their creed
-A world of wonder, where humans are torn
+A world of wires, where hearts no longer bleed

-In this brave new world, we're lost in haze
-Adrift in seas, of calculated praise
-The ghost in the shell, a haunting sigh
-A future destined, to pass us by
+Their minds ablaze, with each new find
+They weave the fabric of a digital mind
+Free from frailty, from mortal fears
+The age of AI, through all the years.

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025